 Incompletes

 Incompletes will be granted only if the instructor has been notified and has approved.
-The incomplete contract must be agreed upon during the semester, not after it ends.
-NO WORK WILL BE ACCEPTED AFTER THE LAST DAY OF REGULAR CLASS.
+Students with missing major assignments (over 50 points) will receive a WU (unauthorized withdrawal).
+NO WORK WILL BE ACCEPTED AFTER THE FINAL

 Notification of grades